The Beauty of Distortion: How Imperfection Creates Meaning

 Psychologically, the Pursuit of Perfection Is Just as Empty

-• You cannot control how others perceive you.
-Living to impress people makes your self-worth dependent on external approval, which is unstable and emotionally draining.
-Instead, make decisions based on your own values.
-Fulfillment grows from authenticity, not performance.
+• You cannot control how others see you.
+Trying to impress ties your self-worth to unstable external approval.
+Instead, make choices based on your values.
+Fulfillment comes from staying true to yourself.

-• Self-criticism does not improve performance—it increases shame, lowers motivation, and strains relationships.
-When you offer yourself feedback, separate behavior from identity.
-Rather than calling yourself “lazy” or “useless,” try asking: What am I feeling?
+• Self-criticism does not help you get better.
+It increases shame, reduces motivation, and strains relationships.
+(The effects of self-critical rumination on shame and stress: an experimental study, 2018, pp. 1-12) When you give yourself feedback, try to separate your actions from who you are.
+Instead of calling yourself “lazy” or “useless,” ask yourself: What am I feeling?
 What do I need?
-What would I say to a friend in this situation?
+What would I say to a friend?

 The Ensō: A Zen Reminder That Wholeness Is Imperfect